OH6AD/koolitutka/README.md

 Used for getting ham radio callsigns to an IRC channel, by default
 #oh6ad on IRCNet.
 See [source](koolitutka) for details.

+NB!
+This is no longer maintained because the speech callsign diffence tool below can do the same thing with *matrix* parameter.

 Requirements:

 - `git jq curl`